-Bon Appétit’s editor-in-chief Adam Rapoport was in Chicago this weekend where I talked with him about, what else but, hot dogs---the perfect hot dog.
+Bon Appétit’s editor-in-chief Adam Rapoport was in our town this weekend for Chicago Gourmet’s annual bash in Millennium Park where I talked with him about, what else but, hot dogs—the perfect hot dog.

-As a kid who grew up eating 7-11 hot dogs during his high school years, Adam readily admits that he never gave hot dogs much thought.
+As a kid who grew up eating 7-Eleven hot dogs during his high school years, Adam readily admits that he never gave hot dogs much thought.

-He told me that Wieners Circle opened his mind to a world of new possibilities and turned him into a fan not only of the Chicago dog but into a hot dog connoisseur of sorts.
+He told me that Wieners Circle opened his mind to a world of new possibilities and turned him into a fan not only of the Chicago dog but a hot dog connoisseur.
 Over the years, Rapoport has experimented with a wide variety of toppings, buns and dogs finally creating his perfect dog.

 Subscribe to Show Me Chicago by email